JakubKujawa/silverflow/README.md

 ## Installation

 > [!WARNING]
 > Currently, the system is undergoing constant changes, such as system hardening, package replacement or other experiments (not sure how long).
-There is a chance of abandoning the system again!

 > [!NOTE]
 > I recommend either using one of the main uBlue images or creating your own